klouis6/wheres-carmen-trademe/README.md

 **Logic / Approach:**
 To determine the most likely region where Carmen is sighted each month:
 1. We join the `fact_Sighting` model with `dim_Date` to get the month of each sighting.
-2. We join with `dim_Agent` to obtain the agent's region.
+2. We join with `dim_Agent` to get the agent's region.
 3. We count the number of sightings per region for each month.
 4. We use a `ROW_NUMBER()` window function to select only the top region with the highest count per month.